 One of the deadliest fires in California took place on Friday night in a warehouse in Oakland.
-36 people have been pronounced dead.
-Most of the bodies were found near the center of the building.
+36 people are dead.
+Most of the bodies were found near the center of the building involved in the deadly blaze.

 On Friday night, a huge blaze broke out in the back of the warehouse during an electronic music party at a Fruitvale district live-work space occupied by an arts collector.
 The fire spread so quickly that getting out became hard and it was hard for survivors to pull out others.
 People jumped out of windows because there was no other way out.